unpoly/unpoly/design/unpoly2-slides.md

 - Flat
 - Function is highlighted at the beginning
+- Show screenshot

 🥋 up:click
 ===========

-Pain point: Userland code wants to handle `click`, but elements with [up-intant] activate on `mousedown`.
+Pain point: Userland code wants to handle `click`, but elements with [up-instant] activate on `mousedown`.

 `up:click` is a `click` event that honors the [`[up-instant]`](/a-up-instant) attribute.